Sourdough Glossary: 60+ Sourdough Terms and Definitions Explained

 Feeding

-Feeding refers to the process of adding fresh flour and water to a portion of your sourdough starter to provide it with the nutrients needed for the wild yeast and bacteria to thrive.
+This process provides your starter with the nutrients needed for the wild yeast and bacteria to thrive.

 Read More: 10 tips for feeding your sourdough!